exceedone/cocokitene-manual/docs/server.md

 Exment's database engine requires one of the following:

 - MySQL 5.7.8 or higher and less than 8.0.0
-- MariaDB 10.2.7 and above
-- SQL Server 13.0.0 or higher (Currently, automatic backup / restore is not supported)

 ### Database environment construction
 - If you have not set up the database server yet, please build the database server.